google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-sw.md

 ```

 If you need to write code that would otherwise run afoul of this restriction, you can explicitly
-trigger the `importScripts()` call outside of the event handler, using the
+trigger the `importScripts()` call outside of the event handler by using the
 [`workbox.loadModule()`](/web/tools/workbox/reference-docs/latest/workbox#.loadModule) method:

 ```js